zwcloud/ImGui/ReadMe.md

 ## Credits

-DroidSans.ttf, Droid Sans is a humanist sans serif typeface designed by Steve Matteson [licenced under Apache 2](https://github.com/google/fonts/blob/master/apache/droidsans/LICENSE.txt).
+DroidSans.ttf, Droid Sans is a humanist sans serif typeface designed by Steve Matteson [licensed under Apache 2](https://github.com/google/fonts/blob/master/apache/droidsans/LICENSE.txt).

 *ImGui doesn't depend on following projects, some code used by ImGui are taken from them.*